ReFreezed/HotParticles/misc/README.txt

 Remove all frames: Disable any existing animation.

+ParticleLifetime: The lifetime of each individual particle.
+(This affects the
+    speed of animations.)

 Sequence: Tool used for quickly generating quads based on a rectangular area
     in the texture.
 - Area x/y: The top left corner of the area.